DL8ABG/WsjtxLocators/README.md

 ## How it looks like
 Look at the give examples.
 These are generated with WLocFile and give an impression of what the result to expect.

-For viewing the html example, it need to be downloaded and viewd with your favirite web browser.
+For viewing the html example, it need to be downloaded and viewed with your favirite web browser.
 The html does not include any active content (e.g. js).

 ## Installation
 Just download the python file in an appropriate directory and call it.